fastlane/docs/docs/actions.md

 Key | Description
 ----|------------
-  `path` | You must specify the path to the podspec file
+  `path` | You must specify the path to the podspec file to update `bump_type` | The type of this version bump.
+Available: patch, minor, major `version_number` | Change to a specific version.
+This will replace the bump type value

 </details>